 Studies have found that patients with any type of dementia can benefit from spending time in a garden.
 They do not have to be tending the garden, and it does not even have to be their garden for it to help them.
-In fact, just walking along a public garden or park can be calming and relaxing.
-Many small studies have been done in the past decade in America as well as other countries that show a positive correlation between garden therapy and dementia.
-The patients’ levels of agitation and anxiety were decreased after spending time in a garden, and they claim to find it relaxing.
+In fact, just walking in a public garden or a park can be calming and relaxing.
+Many small studies have been done in the past decade in the United States as well as other countries that show a positive correlation between garden therapy and dementia.
+The patients’ levels of agitation and anxiety decreased after spending time in a garden, and they claim to find it relaxing.

-Some medications commonly prescribed for dementia can be incredibly effective for dementia.
-While there is no cure for Alzheimer’s disease and dementia, there are some medications that can help, such as memantine, which is a drug that regulates glutamate in your brain.
-Also, cholinesterase inhibitors are used to boost a person’s memory by increasing important chemicals in the brain needed for memory.
+Some medications commonly prescribed for dementia can be effective in treating its symptoms.
+While there is no cure and no way to end Alzheimer’s disease and dementia, there are some medications that can help, such as those that control glutamate in your brain.
+In addition, cholinesterase inhibitors can be used to boost a person’s memory by increasing important chemicals in the brain needed for recollection.
 However, some types of dementia are not treated in the same way.
-For example, vascular dementia is treated by treating the cause of the disease, which is typically high blood pressure or thyroid disease.
+For example, vascular dementia is treated by managing the cause of the disease, which is typically high blood pressure or thyroid disease.

-- Is There A Link Between Hearing Loss And Dementia?
+#8 There May Be A Link Between Hearing Loss And Dementia

-In the past few years, there have been many studies done about whether there is a link between dementia and hearing loss.
-Some of these have found that those with hearing loss are at a much higher risk of developing dementia.
-This may be an important finding as the experts try to determine the cause of these links and find ways to treat hearing loss earlier.
-Experts believe that if hearing loss is treated right away, the chances of getting dementia is decreased.
+In the past few years, there have been many studies done to determine whether there is a link between dementia and hearing loss.
+Some of these studies have found that those with hearing loss are at a much higher risk of developing dementia.
+This may be an important finding as experts try to determine the cause of these links and find ways to treat hearing loss earlier.
+Experts believe that if hearing loss is treated right away, the chances of getting dementia may decrease.

-Although dementia typically starts by affecting the patient’s short-term memory, many other significant symptoms can affect them.
-And it does often start by affecting short-term memory.
-Dementia also causes problems with speech, thinking, and coordination.
-It also affects their behavior, feelings, and emotions.
-Alzheimer’s disease dementia is the most common type of dementia, and although it starts as forgetfulness, it progresses to other issues such as sleeping, eating, and making decisions.
-Alzheimer's disease causes your brain to shrink, which affects more than just your memory.
+Although dementia typically starts by affecting the patient’s short-term memory, many other significant symptoms can develop.
+Dementia can also cause problems with speech, thinking, and coordination.
+It can also impact behavior, thoughts, feelings, and emotions.
+Dementia caused by Alzheimer’s disease is the most common type of dementia, and although it often starts as forgetfulness, it typically progresses to other issues, such as problems with sleeping, eating, and making decisions.
+Does Alzheimers kill?
+Alzheimer's is a progressive disease that can cause complications due to the decline of brain function.
+The various complications can lead to death.
+Alzheimer’s disease typically causes the brain to shrink, which affects more than just memory.
 Other common symptoms include:

 - Difficulties with speaking and remembering the correct words for things

-- Struggling with day-to-day activities like bathing, dressing, and cooking
+- Difficulty with day-to-day activities, such as bathing, dressing, and cooking

 - Problems with thinking things through or planning